dojot/dojot/iam/x509-identity-mgmt/README.md

-To debug the service in a development environment, we prefer to use the VS Code, and for that there is the [.vscode/launch.json](./js/.vscode/launch.json) file that can be studied and there you will have tips on what you need to be present in your local environment to perform the service outside the container.
+To debug the service in a development environment, we prefer to use the VS Code, and for that there is the [.vscode/launch.json](./js/.vscode/launch.json) file that can be studied and there you will have tips on what you need to be present in your local environment to run the service outside the container.

-See also the [configuration](./js/config/default.conf) file used by the service, look for URLs there and you will have a good tip of what needs to be externalized from the _docker-compose_ environment for the service to have access.
+See also the [default.conf](./js/config/default.conf) file used by the service, look for URLs there and you will have a good tip of what needs to be externalized from the _docker-compose_ environment for the service to have access.
+The [development.conf](./js/config/development.conf) file takes precedence over the [default.conf](./js/config/default.conf) file when we run the _service_ in _debug mode_ using VS Code but it is completely discarded in a _production_ environment.

 Basically, you must attend to the _version_ of Node.js and have installed the _build-essential_ library (in the case of Linux distributions based on Debian).